 This was my lucky day indeed.
 I was able to pull off some excellent shots as the sun started to rise among the Grand Tetons.
 I was able to capture a whole family of bison that have been taking refuge at the spring through this harsh winter season.

-With Spring approaching, I really think this was my last chance to get a frosty bison.
+I really think this was my last chance to get a frosty bison.
 I am just happy that I am able to provide these pictures for you guys to see.